-No doubt about it, juicing for children is a great way to get nutrition into thier growing, developing bodies.
+No doubt about it, juicing for children is a great way to get nutrition into their growing, developing bodies.

-Juicing is great for your childs body.
+Juicing is great for your child's body.
 Most kids LOVE IT.
-Recipes can be made to thier liking and they won't even know it's good for them.
+Recipes can be made to their liking and they won't even know it's good for them.

 Juices can be just as good for children as adults, but in lesser quantities.
 Many people think you have to be so careful with fresh juice for thier children, but do not think about the effect of the junk food fed to them.
 To me, this is obsurd.

 Fresh juice is one of the purest things you can give your child!